simonxiang1/dwm/README.md

   - alt-super-j to decrease gaps
   - alt-super-k to enlarge gaps
   - alt-super-0 to reset gaps and alt-super-shift-0 to toggle gaps
+  - alt-q to close a window
+  - alt-enter for new terminal, alt-shift-enter for toggle master
   - default gaps are a nice aesthetic 25
 - patched in swallow, pertag (for swallow to work, change "st" to "St")
 - the bar now displays shulk's monado arts (with Source Han Sans to match the aesthetic)